ujjwalagrawal17/GSoC-Project-2018/GSoC_Proposal.md

 ## Personal background

-I am a third year B.Tech. undergraduate at Indian Institute of Technology (ISM), Dhanbad.
+I am a third year B.Tech. undergraduate at [Indian Institute of Technology (ISM), Dhanbad](https://www.iitism.ac.in/) .
 I am pursuing Electronics and Communication Engineering as my Major.
 I love coding.
 I'm just addicted to it.
 I have a keen interest in Android App development.

 Other than this I like tinkering with electronic circuits and making small robotic vehicles.
 I also like listening to music .
 I'll like learning and trying out new things.